 Community Education Coordinator

-The Community Education Coordinator’s role is to head the Community Outreach committee that plans and organizes events for pharmacy students to use their knowledge to benefit the community through presentations.
-They are also to organize the Project Paws: Drugs and Pugs dog destressing event along with the PhUS VP Academics.
+Community Education and Outreach Coordinator’s role is to chair the Community Outreach committee.
+This committee creates initiatives for pharmacy students to use their knowledge to benefit and educate the community through presentations, workshops, and public service.

 The CAPSI Fundraiser’s role is to head the Fundraiser committee that organize profitable fundraising activities for the Local Council.
 They are also to plan the annual UBC’s Next Top Pharmacist event and also an annual stethoscope sale in the summer.